xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 {: .notice--info}

- Let's boot the router first:
+Let's do a simple boot using `launch-xrd` first:

 ```